esm7/obsidian-map-view/README.md

 Another relevant plugin is [Obsidian Map](https://github.com/Darakah/obsidian-map) which seems to focus on powerful tools for map drawing.

 ## Changelog

+### 2.2.0

+**New:**

+- Selecting a range of lines in the editor that have multiple geolocations will show a new "focus X geolocations in Map View" context menu item.
+- A new `name` query filter (to filter for a geolocation name) and a `lines` filter (to filter for a line range within a file).
+- Small UI improvements, e.g. icons in pop-ups.
+- "Focus Note in Map View" is now shown also for notes that have no geolocations, since the "follow active note" query format may look into links.

+**Fixes:**

+- **Various fixes and tweaks required for Obsidian 0.16.x.**
+  - As part of this, "paste as geolocation" is now always shown in the editor context menu, regardless of whether a string that can be parsed was found in the clipboard.
+This is due to a change of how menus in Obsidian work, which doesn't allow to inspect the clipboard while populating the menu.
+- Fixed Google Places search not working on Mobile due to `querystring` not being present for some reason.
+- Fixed pop-ups not always clickable on mobile.
+- Fixed a problem in parsing link names on lines that contain other links.

 ### 2.1.1